HarrisonHemstreet/TIL-2023/til.md

 1. like this: https://rkt.rocksolidinternet.com/build_50496/html/
 2. just replace that number with the build number. so it's 'build_[build number from build dash]'

+If I want to find which files are getting hit, one way is to go to firefox or google chrome's dev tools.
+I go to the network tab and run the button or whatver. the endpoint should then be exposed.
+Once that happens, I should be able to find the appropriate files.